-Mexico is a colourful, diverse and vibrant country full of ancient ruins, colourful towns and stunning beaches and any trip to Mexico is guaranteed to be alot of fun.
+Mexico is a colourful, diverse and vibrant country, full of ancient ruins, colourful towns, stunning beaches and amazing food.

 It’s also a huge country and you can’t see it all in 2 weeks or even a month.
 With so many amazing places to see it’s hard to decide on your Mexico itinerary if you have limited time.